mwerneke/pet-hotel/README.md

 ready to go.
 For base mode you do not need to update the React App at all.
 Simply clone the frontend, run `npm install`, and `npm start` to run the client application.
 Build the HTTP API until all of the functionality of the Client App is working:

-   - All 11 jest tests are passing (see below)
    - Loading the page shows Pets and Pet Owners in the table.
    - User can add a new Pet Owner (and see error validations).
    - User can add new Pets, associated with pet owners (and see error validations).